Table of Contents

 “Best Interests of the Child” Test Not Required for a Child Born Out of Wedlock

 However, the Court distinguished the facts in the present case from the Ban facts.
-In Ban, a third party challenged paternity of a child borne by a married woman; here it is the biological mother.
+In Ban, a third-party challenged the paternity of a child born by a married woman; here it is the biological mother.
 It cited with approval the case of Antonsen v.
-Superior Court, 918 P.2d 203 (1996), where the court distinguished Ban from cases where the biological mother disputes paternity of a child.
+Superior Court, 918 P.2d 203 (1996), where the court distinguished Ban from cases where the biological mother disputes the paternity of a child.

 Under Arizona law, a mother may start a proceeding to establish paternity.
 After paternity is established, the court addresses custody and visitation issues.
 Any modification of the custody and/ or visitation orders must include an examination of the child’s best interests.

-The legislature has not mandated a best interests hearing before paternity testing.
-Therefore, the lower court did not err in ruling against a best interests hearing before paternity testing involving a child who is born out of wedlock.
+The legislature has not mandated best interests hearing before paternity testing.
+Therefore, the lower court did not err in ruling against the best interests hearing before paternity testing involving a child who is born out of wedlock.

-Challenging an Affidavit and Acknowledgement of Paternity in Arizona
+Challenging an Affidavit and Acknowledgment of Paternity in Arizona

-Mr. Stephenson argued that because of the Affidavit of Acknowledgement of Paternity, he is a “presumptive parent” of the child.
-Mrs. Thomas claims that Mr. Stephenson is not entitled to a statutory presumption of paternity because he did not file the acknowledgement with the court as the current statutes requires.
+Mr. Stephenson argued that because of the Affidavit of Acknowledgment of Paternity, he is a “presumptive parent” of the child.
+Mrs. Thomas claims that Mr. Stephenson is not entitled to a statutory presumption of paternity because he did not file the acknowledgment with the court as the current statutes require.